top of page

 From AI laws to ad bans, the EU’s regulatory machine never sleeps.
 Here’s what every PR pro should have on their radar as of October 2025.

+If you think EU regulations are only for lawyers, I’ve got bad news: they’re basically running your PR calendar now.
 Here’s your quick, no-fluff rundown of what Brussels has been cooking lately, and why it matters even if your “policy” experience stops at trying to decode LinkedIn’s algorithm.

-Meta and Google have stopped running political, electoral and “social issue” ads across the EU thanks to new Transparency rules (TTPA).
-The definition of social issue is so broad it basically covers half of purpose-driven comms, from sustainability to inclusion.
-I discussed it in more details in my previous blog post here.
+Meta and Google have stopped running political, electoral, and “social issue” ads across the EU thanks to new Transparency rules (TTPA).
+The definition of social issue is so broad it basically covers half of purpose-driven communications, from sustainability to inclusion.
+I discussed it in more detail in my previous blog post here.

 Because apparently, democracy is just too hard to advertise.

-Why you should care:If you’re planning a “let’s change the world” campaign with paid social, you might need to rethink your strategy and start building your organic muscle (newsletters, influencer collabs...)
+Why You Should Care: If you’re planning a “let’s change the world” campaign with paid social, you might need to rethink your strategy.
+Start building your organic muscle through newsletters, influencer collaborations, and more.

-♻️ The CSRD “Stop-the-Clock” twist
+♻️ The CSRD “Stop-the-Clock” Twist

+Sustainability reporting just got even more confusing.
 The EU’s Corporate Sustainability Reporting Directive (CSRD) deadlines keep shifting as countries transpose the law at different speeds.
 Ireland has done it; others are catching up.

 I think I'm only a little bit confused by all this.
 Just a little bit.

-Why you should care: Comms teams will need to sync their sustainability content calendars with the actual reporting dates.
+Why You Should Care: Comms teams will need to sync their sustainability content calendars with the actual reporting dates.
 Saying your brand “already complies” when it doesn’t?
-That’s not storytelling, that’s greenwashing with a side of legal risk.
+That’s not storytelling; that’s greenwashing with a side of legal risk.

 The EU just completed its consulting on a new Digital Fairness Act.
 Fancy name, but it’s basically about fair play online.
 It could redefine rules around platform practices and influencer marketing.